 - A human brain.
-More specifically, one that has successfully completed a course in elementary algebra. - A pencil or pen to write with, and probably some paper. - A copy of the required text, either printed or electronic, with an active MyMathLab account. - A computer, with internet access.
+More specifically, one that has successfully completed a course in college arithmetic. - A pencil or pen to write with, and probably some paper. - A copy of the required text, either printed or electronic, with an active MyMathLab access number. - A computer, with internet access.